goauthentik/authentik/website/blog/2023-09-26-machine-to-machine-communication-in-authentik/item.md

 ## M2M communication in authentik

 As part of our providing a unified platform for authentication, authentik supports OAuth2-based M2M communication.
-By “unified platform”, we mean that authentik provides workplace authentication for team members, B2C login by web site visitors, global communities and non-profit teams, educational societies, and [coming soon] mobile authentication.
+By “unified platform” we mean that authentik provides workplace authentication for team members, B2C login by web site visitors, global communities and non-profit teams, educational societies, and [coming soon] mobile authentication.
+So that all authentications needs are met by authentik, as a unified platform.

 ### Use cases for M2M in authentik